Post

 References:

-Podman, developed more recently by Red Hat, has an inherently advanced structure aimed at being daemonless and rootless, giving it advantages in security, system resource usage, and container start time.
-Another strength of Podman is that each container is completely independent, so the failure of one container doesn’t affect others, unlike Docker where all containers go down if the daemon has problems.
+Podman, developed more recently by Red Hat, has a more advanced architecture that is inherently daemonless and rootless, offering advantages in multiple areas such as security, system resource usage, and container startup time.
+Another strength of Podman is that, unlike Docker (where a daemon failure can bring down all containers together), each container is fully independent, so a failure of one container does not affect others.

 Podman

-It can be easily installed as it’s supported in the system default repositories of most major Linux distributions.
+Since it is supported in the default repositories of most major Linux distributions, you can install it easily.

 1